Vatican faults many for McCarrick’s rise, spares Francis

 Francis changed course after a former altar boy came forward in 2017 alleging that McCarrick groped him when he was a teenager during preparations for Christmas Mass in 1971 and 1972 in New York.
 The allegation was the first solid claim against McCarrick involving a minor and triggered the canonical trial that resulted in his defrocking.

 The report contains heartbreaking new testimony from people who tried to raise the alarm about McCarrick’s inappropriate behavior, including with children, starting in the mid-1980s.
-One woman identified only as “Mother 1” told the investigators that at one point she sent out a series of anonymous letters to U.S. Catholic leaders, warning them about McCarrick’s behavior.
+One woman identified only as “Mother 1” told investigators that at one point she sent a series of anonymous letters to U.S. Catholic leaders, warning them about McCarrick’s behavior.
 She described how she once discovered McCarrick, a family friend, with his hands rubbing her two sons’ thighs in the living room.
 “It was more than strange.
 It was abnormal.
 I almost dropped the casserole dish I was holding in my hands.”
 Her letters went unheeded, and McCarrick continued his rise.

-While the summary provided new details about what the Vatican knew and when, it didn’t elaborate on the internal culture that allowed McCarrick’s behavior to continue unchecked.
-Catholic cardinals and bishops have long been considered beyond reproach and claims of homosexual behavior have used to discredit or blackmail prelates, so often are dismissed as rumors.
+While the summary provided new details about what the Vatican knew and when, it didn’t elaborate on the internal “old boys club” culture that allowed McCarrick’s behavior to continue unchecked.
+Catholic cardinals and bishops have long been considered beyond reproach and claims of homosexual behavior have been used to discredit or blackmail prelates, so often are dismissed as rumors.
 There has also been a widespread but unspoken tolerance of sexually active men in what is supposed to be a celibate priesthood.

 The church has long considered sex by priests with other adult men or women as sinful but consensual, with flags only raised in recent years when minors were involved.